-Before the change in company structure (Note 27), the stock option plan was accounted for as a transaction which is settled in equity.
+The stock option plan is accounted for as a transaction which is settled in equity.
 The cost of stock options granted is calculated using the fair value method.
 Fair value of options is estimated at the grant dates taking into account a forfeiture rate and using the graded vesting method.
 The cost of stock options is accounted for as a remuneration expense included in General expenses in the Income Statement.
 The corresponding amount is recorded in the Company's contributed surplus in the Statement of Financial Position.
 For options that are cancelled before vesting, the remuneration expense that has previously been recognized is reversed.
 When options are exercised, contributed surplus is reversed and the shares issued are credited to share capital.
 Stock-based compensation is recognized at the grant date for grants to management personnel who are eligible to retire on the grant date and over the period from the date of grant to the date of retirement eligibility for grants to management personnel who will become eligible to retire during the vesting period.